hpc2n/linux-command-line-101/docs/intro.md

 A shell is an interface between the keyboard and the operating system (OS), i.e., it takes commands input the user gives from the keyboard and sends it to the OS, which then performs the actions requested.
 The shell we will use today is one of several varieties of Linux/Unix shell.

-!!!
-Note

 There are several shells designed to work with Linux/Unix systems, each of which has somewhat different properties and syntax:

 - The Bourne Shell (sh)
 - The GNU Bourne-Again shell (bash)
 - The C shell (csh)
 - The TENEX C shell (tcsh)
 - The Korn Shell (ksh)
 - The Z Shell (zsh)

 !!!
 Important